Abby Wambach: International career

 In 2001, Wambach's WUSA and collegiate performance earned her a spot at the national team training camp.
-Her first cap for the United States women's national soccer team occurred on September 9, 2001, during a match against Germany at the Nike U.S. Cup in Chicago.
+Her first camp for the United States women's national soccer team occurred on September 9, 2001, during a match against Germany at the Nike U.S. Cup in Chicago.
 She subbed in for Tiffeny Milbrett in the 76th minute.
 The U.S. won 4–1.
 She scored her first international goal on April 27, 2002, during a friendly match against Finland in San Jose, California after subbing in for Christie Welsh in the 75th minute.
 The U.S. won 3–0.

 2003 FIFA Women's World Cup

 In August 2003, Wambach was named to the U.S. roster by Coach April Heinrichs for her first World Cup tournament.
 Having played in just six international matches, with three starts, before the 2003 World Cup, Wambach led the United States in scoring with three goals at the tournament.

 Before a stadium filled with over 34,144 spectators at RFK Stadium in Washington D.C., Wambach made the starting line-up in the Americans' first match of the tournament against Sweden on September 21, 2003.
 The U.S. defeated Sweden 3–1 with goals scored by Kristine Lilly, Cindy Parlow, and Shannon Boxx.
 During the squad's second tournament match against Nigeria in Philadelphia in front of 31,553 spectators, Wambach scored in the 65th minute to bring the U.S. lead to 4–0.
 The U.S. would ultimately defeat Nigeria 5–0.
 She scored her third tournament goal during the squad's third Group stage match against North Korea on a penalty kick in the 17th minute.
 The U.S. defeated North Korea 3–0 after two additional goals from Cat Whitehill in the 48th and 66th minutes launching the team to the knock-out stage.

 Wambach scored the only goal against Norway during the quarterfinal, paving the way for the Americans to the semi-finals.
 The Americans lost to Germany 3–0 in the semi-finals and were relegated to third place after their 3–1 win over Canada in the finals in front of 25,253 people at the Home Depot Center in Carson, California.